j91mcmurdo/yusha-farsi-demo/README.md

 6. In the "Firebase SDK snippet" section, select **Config**.
 7. You will see an object with all the necessary keys.
 Copy the values into your `.env.local` file.

+**Important Note:** After setting up your Firebase project, make sure you enable **Firestore** and **Firebase Storage**.

+*   Go to the "Build" section in your Firebase console.
+*   Click on "Firestore Database" and create a database.
+For initial setup and testing, you can start in **test mode**, which allows open access. **Do not use test mode for a production application.**
+*   Click on "Storage" and create a storage bucket.
+You can accept the default security rules for now.

 #### B. Finding your Google AI (Gemini) Key

 1. Go to [Google AI Studio](https://aistudio.google.com/).